GradleUp/.github/profile/README.md

 </a>

-GradleUp is an umbrella GitHub organization focusing on simplifying Java and Android development with Gradle.
+GradleUp is an umbrella GitHub organization focusing on simplifying Java, Kotlin and Android development with Gradle.
 On our menu: Gradle plugins, developer tools and best practices.
 We host components and ensure their long-term sustainability.

 This is a volunteer-driven project.
 Contributions are [welcome](https://gradleup.com/docs/community/participate/)!

+**GradleUp not affiliated with, or sponsored by Gradle, Inc.**
+**Gradle Up is an independent organization and its projects, plugins, and products are not affiliated with or sponsored by Gradle, Inc. in any way.**